Why choose a commuter bike?

 If you’re riding across town it’s usually pretty flat and not too far, so a lightweight single speed or fixed-gear bike will get you to the office quickly and efficiently with little fuss.
 The minimal, stripped-back build not only has a clean, contemporary look but it’s easy to maintain too.
 If your journey involves a sneaky shortcut across the park, a bit of kerb hopping or towpath bashing (with maybe a gradient thrown in for good measure), you might want wider tyres, a broader spread of gears and a more robust frame.

 Does a road bike make a good commuter bike?

 Choosing the best commuter bike is definitely a case of horses for courses – your thoroughbred race bike won’t stay in pristine, race-ready condition for long if subjected to the daily grind.
-Not to say life isn’t hard for a steel or aluminium commuter bike, but for a super lightweight carbon road bike, it may become brutish and short.
+If life can be hard for a steel or aluminium commuter bike, for a super lightweight carbon road bike it’s likely to prove brutish and short.

 A road bike designed for racing or sportives is unlikely to have mudguards or rack mounts.
-If you carry a rucksack and don’t mind your backside and feet getting wet, that may not bother you, but any experienced commuter will tell you that even if you don’t like the look of them, in winter mudguards are your friends.
-Just call them fenders and then they’ll seem cooler!
+If you carry a rucksack and don’t mind your backside and feet getting wet, that may not bother you.
+An experienced commuter, however, will tell you that even if you don’t like the look of them, come winter, mudguards are your friends.

-And finally, the more aggressive position of a road bike might be perfect for getting aero and putting the power down, but for commuting in traffic it’s better to keep your head up and to look over car roofs.
+And finally, the more aggressive position of a road bike might be perfect for getting aero and putting the power down but for commuting in traffic it’s better to keep your head up.
 Many commuter bikes have taller head tubes for this very reason, or you could go for a flat bar for a really commanding position.